finotes/finotes.github.io/_posts/2018-01-19-android-java-docs.md

 ##### Returns NULL
 ##### Exception in function
 Here the expectedExecutionTime for the function "getUserNameFromDb" has been overriden to 1400 milliseconds (default was 1000 milliseconds).
 If the database query takes more than 1400 milliseconds to return the value or if the returned "userName" is NULL, then corresponding issues will be raised.
-An issue will be raised if an exception is raised inside a function that is being monitored by Fi.notes.
+An issue will be raised when exception occurs inside a function that is annotated with @Observe and is called using Fn.call().

 #### Function overloading